fuine/msc-thesis-typst/content/ch3_results.typ

 Finally, results of the selected models are visualized in @fig:aspartus_raucs_eers and
 @fig:aspartus_rocs.
 Exact results of all experiments can be found in the Appendix,
-#todo[Reference this: tab:aspartus_rocs].
-Additionally to these models, a Logistic Regression with l2 penalty
-classifier is trained on the merged training and validations subsets and evaluated on the test subset.
+@tab:aspartus_rocs.
+Additionally to these models, a Logistic Regression with l2 penalty classifier is trained on the merged training and validations subsets and evaluated on the test subset.
 It has been selected due to the best performance achieved amongst several models in the original study on the given dataset and its results are presented